GabrieleSipio/Notes/Advanced-Software-Engineering/ASE.md

 - Fixed set of operations: GET, PUT, POST, DELETE (PUT is idempotent, POST is not [RFC 2616])
 - Resources decoupled from their representation: HTML, XML, JSON, plain text, PDF, JPEG…
 - Stateful thanks to explicit state transfer (through hyperlinks), using a stateless communication (HTTP)

-REST vs SOAP:

-- REST is resource-centric, SOAP is message-centric
-- REST is easy, SOAP is complex
-- REST is basic, SOAP advanced
-- REST is for web environments, SOAP to access objects on servers (professional/enterprise environment)
-- REST navigation through hyperlinks, in SOAP there are formal contracts about objects information
-- REST works also on very limited bandwidth conditions, SOAP can be used for transactions that involves multiple calls

 ### What is REST?